yangxu698/RAG_FastAPI/ReadMe.md

 # Quick Read

-The the app has been deployed here[https://yangxu698.github.io/].
+The app has been deployed here: [https://yangxu698.github.io/].

 ## About the Repo
 1. This repo is a framework employing LangChain, Faiss and FastAPI for RAG development.